hsjung02/Leitner-Box/README.md

 ## Explanation of the web page
 - Initial Screen consists of six buttons.
 Top 3 buttons are related to word learning.
 Each are connected to 'learning', 'card adding', 'view all cards' menu.
 Bottom 3 buttons are related to image card learning and orders are same as those of word learning.
 - Learn Menu:
+  - You can move any cells you want, by clicking one among five buttons
+  - The large box at the center shows a card you have to learn
+  - Check the answer by clicking '정답 확인하기' button
+  - If you got it right, click '정답' button
+  - Else, click '오답' button
+  - You can move back to main menu by clicking the button at the bottom
-- Create Menu
+- Create Menu:
   - Word Card: Input an english word and its meaning in Korean
   - Image Card: Input an image and any meaning you want
+  - You can move back to main menu by clicking the button at the bottom
 - View Menu: All cards will be shown on a table.
-The button at the bottom is connected to initial screen
+The button at the bottom is connected to main menu